 The worst aspect of this, I think, will be all the opponents of nuclear power jumping on this hobby horse and trying to ride it as far as they can.
 Fukushima I is an old reactor design.
 The new ones are safer, and wouldn’t exhibit the problems that are cropping up at Fukushima I. The solution here isn’t to abandon nuclear power, but to replace our aging nuclear power infrastructure with new, more modern plants.

-7 Responses to “What’s Going on with Japan’s Nukes?”
+8 thoughts on “What’s Going on with Japan’s Nukes?”